 John is 35 years old this year, and he is earning a modest income that puts him inside the 7% tax bracket.
 He wants to maximise the tax savings by utilising his SRS account, putting in the maximum $15,300 for tax relief.
 He intends to withdraw his SRS account over 10 years past his retirement age.
 He thinks that he can make a 7% return on his investment.
 Would topping up his SRS account now make him better off financially, assuming that the income tax rates will not change?

 Tackling the Problem Sum - the Independent Variables

 Moving ahead to secondary school math (yes I am cheating), the above Primary 6 Problem Sum can be converted into the below formula.

 J= ax+ by-cz

-The independent variables, or the values x, y, z in the above formula, is fairly simple.
+The independent variables, or the values x, y, z in the above formula, are fairly simple.
 These will be things like John’s

 For the purpose of making this analysis simpler, we will assume that figures like the $15,300 committed in SRS, income tax rates are fixed numbers (or a, b, c in the above formula).

 The dependent variable, or the outcome that we are trying to model, is to see whether or not John is better off topping up the SRS account.
 To ensure that an apples for apples comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.